Brooks County DUI Court Process

 If a plea agreement cannot be reached, your case will proceed to trial.

-- Common Defenses: Common DUI defenses include:
+- Common Defenses: Common defenses in DUI cases include:

-- Challenging the accuracy of the breathalyzer or blood test.
+- Questioning the accuracy of the breathalyzer or blood test.

-- Presenting evidence that you were not impaired at the time of driving.
+- Presenting evidence that you were not impaired.

-Penalties for DUI in Brooks, GA
+Penalties for DUI in Brooks County, GA

 First Offense

-- Fines: $300 to $1,000 plus surcharges
+- Fines: $300 to $1,000, plus surcharges.

 - Other Requirements:

-- 40 hours of community service
+- At least 40 hours of community service.

-- DUI Alcohol or Drug Use Risk Reduction Program (DUI School)
+- Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).

 Second Offense

-- Fines: $600 to $1,000 plus surcharges
+- Fines: $600 to $1,000, plus surcharges.

 - Other Requirements:

-- 240 hours of community service
+- At least 240 hours of community service.

-- DUI Alcohol or Drug Use Risk Reduction Program (DUI School)
+- Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).

 Third Offense

-- Jail Time: 120 days to 5 years
+- Jail Time: Minimum of 120 days up to 12 months.

-- Fines: $1,000 to $5,000 plus surcharges
+- Fines: $1,000 to $5,000, plus surcharges.

 - Other Requirements:

-- DUI Alcohol or Drug Use Risk Reduction Program (DUI School)
+- Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).

-- Clinical evaluation and any required substance abuse treatment
+- Clinical evaluation and substance abuse treatment.

-Court Programs in Brooks
+Court Programs in Brooks County

 What to Bring to Court

-- Photo ID: Driver's license, passport, or other government-issued photo ID.
+- Photo ID: Driver's license or other government-issued photo identification.

 - Court Summons: The official notice you received from the court.